-Pairing established and emerging talent is central to FLAG’s program.
-We are proud to present Roy Lichtenstein: Nudes and Interiors curated by artists Hilary Harkness and Ewan Gibbs organized in cooperation with the Roy Lichtenstein Foundation.
-The exhibition includes 37 works by Lichtenstein including drawing, collage and sculpture as well two original works created by our curators in conjunction with the exhibition.
+Pairing established and emerging talent is central to The FLAG Art Foundation’s program, and we are proud to present Roy Lichtenstein: Nudes and Interiors curated by artists Hilary Harkness & Ewan Gibbs, organized in cooperation with the Roy Lichtenstein Foundation, on view February 8-May 17, 2014, on its 10th floor.
+The exhibition includes 37 works by Roy Lichtenstein, including drawing, collage, and sculpture as well two original works created by our curators in conjunction with the exhibition.

 In Drawing from Inspiration and A Nude of One’s Own, the essays prepared for the catalogue accompanying the exhibition, Gibbs and Harkness reveal themselves to be artists meditating on the creative process with Lichtenstein in the foreground.
 What does it mean to make art through time; what does it mean to pay homage; what does it mean to create an artistic space that can accommodate one’s cognitive and passionate impulses?
 Their reflections are as artists who have been at work for over a decade and who share a vantage point that is both of their time and of artists throughout time.

 Gibbs and Harkness note a number of influences shared with Lichtenstein, including paying homage to artists such as Matisse and Picasso – artists whose works (and lives) have sustained and nourished the curators’ creative processes.
 The preparatory works featured in the show resonated with both curators for the clues the works leave behind with respect to Lichtenstein’s efforts, his fervor, and his passion.
 Clues sometimes overlooked in the fully realized collages and paintings that would follow.